 Note: For examples of direct and indirect relocation expenses and whether or not they are reimbursable, please see the Relocation Expenses Chart.

 A stipend is a sum of money paid to a relocating employee to help defray incidental costs associated with the move.
 A stipend may be paid, up to the state maximum of $1,000, at the discretion of the Divisional Business Office for relocations as a result of initial employment or reemployment.
 Any amount up to the state maximum may be paid whether or not incidental costs are actually incurred.
 For mandatory moves, the employee shall receive a stipend equal to the maximum amount.
 A stipend may not be paid more than 30 days prior to the employee's relocation date.
 Receipts are not required.

 The employee is responsible for selecting a household moving company and arranging the terms and conditions of the move.
 UW System has contracts with corporate moving companies for substantially reduced rates.
-If the employee elects not to use the UW’s contract vendors, the employee may select any carrier, but payment/reimbursement is limited to the lowest of three estimates, one of which must be from a contract vendor.
+If the employee elects not to use the UW’s contract vendors, the employee may select any carrier, but payment/reimbursement is limited to the lowest of three estimates.
 The requirement for obtaining estimates may be waived in situations where the Divisional Business Office limits payment/reimbursement for moving expenses to an amount less than $3,000.